 - “I am overwhelmed right now, but will be a nervous wreck if I don’t finish EVERYTHING tonight.”

 If any of these ring a bell, I completely empathize.
 I’ve caught myself falling victim to each of these and more–SO many times!

-This type of thinking, this “one extreme or the other” thought process, is called the all or nothing mindset.
-Learning how to ditch the all or nothing mindset is crucial if you find yourself struggling with perfectionism.
+This type of thinking, this “one extreme or the other” thought process, is called all or nothing thinking.
+Learning how to stop all or nothing thinking is crucial if you find yourself struggling with perfectionism.

 You believe that you need to give something 100% of your effort.
 And if you’re unable to, you end up doing nothing at all.
 You tend to evaluate your life in extreme terms–either everything is perfect, or a total disaster.